 There is currently one certification for individuals in the public health nursing field, Certified Public Health.

-- At least a bachelor’s degree, in any concentration, and at least five subsequent years’ public health work experience OR
+- At least a bachelor’s degree in any concentration and at least five subsequent years of public health work experience OR

-- A relevant graduate-level degree, and at least three subsequent years’ public health work experience OR
+- A relevant graduate-level degree and at least three subsequent years of public health work experience OR

-- A certificate from a school or program of public health that is accredited by or in applicant status with CEPH, and at least three subsequent years’ public health work experience
+- A certificate from a school or program of public health that is accredited by or in applicant status with CEPH, and at least three subsequent years of public health work experience

 Other important information related to the certification include:

 - Computer-based testing

 - Active duty members of the US Armed Services may be able to use the benefits of the Military Tuition Assistance Program to pay for the CPH examination fee.

 - All questions on the exam are multiple-choice and single-best answer.